mendix/docs/content/developerportal/control-center/index.md

 ![](attachments/admin-exists.jpg)

-If you are a Mendix Admin, you will immediately see the [App Projects](#apps) page and can navigate to the pages described in the sections below.
+If you are a Mendix Admin, you will immediately see the [Dashboard](#dashboard) page and can navigate to the pages described in the sections below.

 You can access Control Center via the menu item on the navigation pane.